samrajan97/Song_learning_predispositions_flycatchers/README.md

 # Overview
-This repository hosts the code and data required to replicate the results in the MS 'Learning predispositions coevolve with song divergence in pied flycatchers'.
+This repository hosts the code and data required to replicate the results in the MS 'Learning predispositions track population divergence in the songs of wild pied flycatchers (Ficedula hypoleuca)
+.

 ## Table of Contents
 - [Data and File overview](#data-and-file-overview)